Douglas Botting: Explorations

 Botting was an accomplished explorer in his own right.
 He undertook a systematic explorations of Socotra while at university, and was part of the world's first balloon journey over Africa, the first British balloon journey across the High Alps, and the first vessel ever to voyage by inland waterways from the Amazon to the Caribbean via the unexplored rain forests of the Casiquiare and Orinoco.

+Personal life

+Botting married the future broadcaster and company director Louise Young in 1964.
+The couple had two daughters: Kate, a writer and television producer, and news presenter Anna Botting.
+The marriage was dissolved in the mid-1980s.